phonedotcom/API-SDK-ruby/docs/AccountsApi.md

 Retrieve details of an individual account

-This service shows the details of an individual account.
+Retrieve details of an individual account.
 See Accounts for more info on the properties.

 ### Example
 ```ruby